kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

-"Process group ID and session ID" section of the `man credentials` page gives a really good explanation of how processes are organized into sessions and process groups.
+"Process group ID and session ID" section of the `man credentials` page gives a great explanation of how processes are organized into sessions and process groups.
 I'll borrow an explanation of why do we need these abstractions:
 "Sessions and process groups are abstractions devised to support shell job control".
 Important things are: